bernalde/QuIPML/index.md

 <img src="{{ site.baseurl }}/style/header.jpg" width="100%">

-Tuesdays and Thursdays 4:40p.m. - 6:30p.m.
+Tuesdays and Thursdays 4:40 p.m. - 6:30 p.m.
 EST. Room 2701 Tepper Quad.

 THIS SITE IS UNDER CONSTRUCTION.
 You can review our previous course on Quantum Integer Programming contents which are available [here](https://bernalde.github.io/QuIP/).

-Prof. Sridhar Tayur (4216 Tepper Quad), Prof. Elias Towe (Roberts Engineering Hall 147), Dr. Davide Venturelli (online), Dr. David Bernal (DH3116).
+Lecturers: Prof. Sridhar Tayur (4216 Tepper Quad), Prof. Elias Towe (Roberts Engineering Hall 147), Dr. Davide Venturelli (online), and Dr. David Bernal (DH3116).

 Teaching Assistant: Maximiliano Stock (4218A Tepper Quad).

 ## News

-Our collaboration with USRA and Amazon Web Services was recently featured in [this news release](https://www.cmu.edu/tepper/news/stories/2020/october/quantum-computing-course.html) from the Tepper School of Businees at Carnegie Mellon Univerity.
+Our collaboration with USRA and Amazon Web Services was recently featured in [this news release](https://www.cmu.edu/tepper/news/stories/2020/october/quantum-computing-course.html) from the Tepper School of Business at Carnegie Mellon Univerity.
-The article also mentions the motivation of creating this course, so enjoy the read!
+The article also mentions the motivation for creating this course, so enjoy the read!

 ## Objectives